Hjh233/USTC_EE/README.md

 # USTC_EE
-The repository contains some experiments of several courses of electronic information engineering in USTC
+The repository contains some experiment implementation of certain courses for students majoring in Electronic Information Engineering in USTC